queengooborg/OpenTag3D/spec.md

 NTAG213 tags have 144 bytes of usable memory, which is the minimum requirement for OpenTag3D.
 NTAG216 tags have 888 bytes of usable memory.

+All strings are UTF-8 unless specified otherwise.
+All integers are unsigned, big endian, unless specified otherwise.

+Temperatures are stored in Celsius, divided by 5.

 ### Memory Map - OpenTag3D Core

 This is designed to fit within 144 bytes (address 0x10-0x9F), which is for NTAG213, the smallest and cheapest variant of compatible tags.
-All strings are UTF-8 unless specified otherwise.
-All integers are unsigned, big endian, unless specified otherwise.

 | Field                   | Data Type      | Start Address | Size (bytes) | Usage        | Example                           | Description                                                                                                                                     |
 | ----------------------- | -------------- | ------------- | ------------ | ------------ | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |